Sinaites in Serbia: Romylos of Vidin

 Romylos of Vidin, or Romil, born in Vidin to a Greek father and a Bulgarian mother.
 He was a student of Gregory of Sinai and was one of the most important Sinaites in Serbia.
 He became a monk early and began a hermit's life, moving from hermitage to hermitage and spreading the teachings of the Sinai.

 When he came to Serbia, after 1371, he built a hut for himself next to the newly built Ravanica Monastery, and his followers soon built a monastic settlement in the image of the hermitages of Mount Athos.

 Romil's cult quickly spread around Ravanica, and was celebrated by both Greeks and Bulgarians.
 The hermitage in which he was silent was demolished, due to the construction of the railway between Senj and Ravna Reka.

 Roman of Đunis

-Roman of Đunis was most likely a student of Kliment Ohridski and Naum Ohridski.
+Roman of Đunis was most likely a student of Clement and Naum of Ohrid.
 Little is known about his life, and his relics are in the stone tomb of the monastery of St. Roman near Đunis.
 It is believed that this monastery was renovated or built by Prince Lazar.